viktree/reader-tutorial/README.md

 ## Creating tests

-In the test suite we want to mock all effectful computaions from `IO`.
+In the test suite we want to mock all effectful computations from `IO`.
 Namely the HTTP GET requests and the calls to print to the console.
 In order to achieve this model the necessary functions as part of the `Context` in the `App` type and supply the mock functions when running the tests.